Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ## Water and Hydrate by Molecular Dynamics TIP5P Code ##

-We are studying the microwave heating of water and ice by means of molecular dynamics TIP5P code (with if_xyz2=.true.), and/or that of collapse of methane hydrate by the same code (with if_xyz1=.true.).
+We are studying the microwave heating of water and ice by means of molecular dynamics TIP5P code (with if_xyz2=.true.), and that of the collapse of methane hydrate by the same code (with if_xyz1=.true.).

 The 5-point molecules for water are used known as the TIP5P-Ewald summation algorithm.
 A four-water molecule is specified to calculate positive two hydrogens q_H= 0.241e